Rockefeller Archeological Museum: Jordanian period (1948–1967)

+Israeli period (since 1967)

 Seven months later, when the 1967 Six-Day War broke out, the museum was captured by an Israeli paratroop brigade.
 Its hexagonal tower was used as a lookout.
 Fierce fighting took place here between Israeli and Jordanian forces, culminating in an Israeli victory.
 The Museum was then officially renamed as the Rockefeller Museum.

-The Museum's most priced collection, the ancient Dead Sea Scrolls, were moved by Israel from the Museum to the Israel Museum, in West Jerusalem, with the ownership of the scrolls having been heavily contested ever since.
+The Museum's most prized collection, the ancient Dead Sea Scrolls, were moved by Israel from the Museum to the Israel Museum, in West Jerusalem, with the ownership of the scrolls having been heavily contested ever since.
 Part of the scrolls, including the Copper Scroll, had been taken to the Jordan Museum in Amman.

 Since 1967, the museum has been jointly managed by the Israel Museum and the Israel Department of Antiquities and Museums (later reorganized as the Israel Antiquities Authority).